clearwater/octopress/source/_posts/2012-01-26-well-aint-that-shiny.markdown

 make some classy steam-punk gauges.
-After a lot of searching I came across [Lets Make Time](http://www.letsmaketime.com.au) here in Australia who carry quite clock and weather station parts at very reasonable prices.
+After a lot of searching I came across [Lets Make Time](http://www.letsmaketime.com.au) here in Australia who carry clock and weather station parts at very reasonable prices.
 It's always hard to gauge build quality from pictures, so I laid down some cash and bought a grab bag of stuff.